networknt/light-doc/content/en/tutorial/common/service/java-bean.md

 ```

-To create these object, we will define a helper class to initialize them and we can invoke this
+To create these objects, we will define a helper class to initialize them and we can invoke this
 class from service module given the definition in service.yml

 Here is the helper initializer class.